cjuniorfox/juniorfox-site/app/articles/diy-linux-router-part-1-initial-setup.md

 reboot
 ```

-### 11. Post-Installation Configuration
+### 12. Post-Installation Configuration

-Once **NixOS** is installed, you can start configuring the services that will run on your router.
-Here are some of the key services you'll want to set up:
+Once NixOS is installed, you can configure the services that will run on your router.
+Here are some of the main services we will configure in this series:

 - **Nextcloud**: For private cloud storage.
 - **Unbound DNS with Adblock**: To block ads across the network.
 - **VPN**: To allow secure remote access to your network.

-Each of these services can be configured in your NixOS configuration file (`/etc/nixos/configuration.nix`), making it easy to manage and reproduce your setup.

 ## Conclusion